RevenueCat/purchases-ios/Examples/MagicWeatherSwiftUI/README.md

 - Get your [API key](https://docs.revenuecat.com/docs/authentication#obtaining-api-keys) from your RevenueCat project.

 ### Steps to Run
-1. Open the file `Magic Weather SwiftUI.xcodeproj` in Xcode.
+1. Open the file `Magic Weather SwiftUI.xcworkspace` in Xcode.
 2. On the **General** tab of the project editor, match the bundle ID to your bundle ID in App Store Connect and RevenueCat.

     <img src="https://i.imgur.com/1z32GRo.png" alt="General tab in Xcode" width="250px" />